Computing Subset Transversals in $H$-Free Graphs: Conclusions

 For the weighted variant, a vertex in $T$ may have a large weight that prevents it from being deleted in any solution; in particular, \cref{bound}, which plays a crucial role in our proofs, no longer holds.

-We note that the \NP-completeness proof given by Papadopoulos and Tzimas for {\sc Weighted Subset Feedback Vertex Set} on $5P_1$-free graphs~\cite{PT20} can also be used to show that the weighted version of {\sc Subset Odd Cycle Transversal} is \NP-complete for $5P_1$-free graphs.
-Some initial analysis suggests that {\sc Weighted Subset Odd Cycle Transversal} is polynomial-time solvable for $4P_1$-free graphs.
+As shown in~\cite{BJP}, the \NP-completeness proof given by Papadopoulos and Tzimas for {\sc Weighted Subset Feedback Vertex Set} on $5P_1$-free graphs~\cite{PT20} can also be used to show that the weighted version of {\sc Subset Odd Cycle Transversal} is \NP-complete for $5P_1$-free graphs.
+In the same paper~\cite{BJP} it is proven that {\sc Weighted Subset Odd Cycle Transversal} is polynomial-time solvable for $H$-free graphs if $H\in\{P_1+P_3,3P_1+P_2,P_4\}$.
+Combining these results with Theorem~\ref{t-main2} leads to the same three open cases as listed in Open Problem~\ref{o-2}.